cartertemm/codestats/readme.md

 ## Todo

 * implement the possibility for modular use.
-* add support for detection based on more than file extensions alone, possibly with linguist.
+* Add support for detection based on more than file extensions alone, possibly with linguist.
 This is a current issue, e.g. Objective C and C/C++ header files share a common extension.
 * make module distributable on PYPI, complete with CLI script
+* more stats of course

 ## Contact